 - Morning sickness: The increased level of hormones in the body can make you feel queasy.

-- Food aversions and cravings: Due to the hormonal fluctuations, you may develop food cravings during pregnancy as well as aversion towards certain foods.
+- Food aversions and cravings: Due to hormonal fluctuations, you may develop food cravings during pregnancy as well as aversion towards certain foods.

 - A heightened sense of smell: You’ll become more sensitive to certain smells, which can cause nausea too.